HANICA-DEA/vodagone/README.md

   "totalPrice"  :42.37}
 ```

-* The property `aanbieder` should be a string and only contain either `"vodafone"` or `"ziggo""`
+* The field `aanbieder` should be a string and only contain either `"vodafone"` or `"ziggo""`
-* The property `totalPrice` should be in euro's and should be point separated.
+* The field `totalPrice` should be in euro's and should be point separated.

 ##### Get a specific Abonnement from the logged in User